pingidentity/terraform-provider-pingfederate/docs/data-sources/data_store.md

 Read-Only:

 - `encrypted_value` (String) For encrypted or hashed fields, this attribute contains the encrypted representation of the field's value, if a value is defined.
-- `inherited` (Boolean) Whether this field is inherited from its parent instance.
-If true, the value/encrypted value properties become read-only.
-The default value is false.
 - `name` (String) The name of the configuration field.
 - `value` (String) The value for the configuration field.
 For encrypted or hashed fields, GETs will not return this attribute.